skolbot.AI Chatbot for Schools

 Google Business ProfileAll profiles, active searchFast validation before visitVery highHigh

-YouTube (alumni testimonials)18–24 year oldsImmersive experienceLowGrowing
+YouTube (college vlogs, alumni)16–22 year oldsImmersive campus experienceLowGrowing

 Google Business Profile: your first-impression infrastructure